aguilargallardo/DS-Unit-3-Sprint-1-Software-Engineering/challenge.md

   improve this situation?

 Answer both of these questions (baseline ~5 sentences) here in text.
+1.)I believe that it is important to chech how readable someone's code is.
+The whole point of out sourcing your code is for others to use and if others arent able to understand how to follow your code or read your code it beats the purpose of out sourcing it in the first place.
+I know that if I built a package or some program that I want people to use I want them to be able to read it.
+If someone tells me that it is difficult to understand I would want them to tell me so that I can fix those discrepancies.

+2.)A container by definition is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
+For example a docker container allows us to do that and on a linux enviroment so for anyone that is using different OS is still able to run their programs.
+This helps make it easier to run code and preinstall/import packages that what have otherwise not have been there if not in a container.

 ### Part 8 - Turn it in!

 Provide all the files you wrote (`acme.py`, `acme_report.py`, and